skyylex/skyylex.github.io/_posts/2017-02-12-exploring_mach-o_binaries.md

 layout: default
 title: Exploring Mach-O binaries.
 Tools - pagestuff
 description: More about binaries and disassembly in OS X. And pretty simple, but still powerful tool - pagestuff
-tags: mach-o disassembly disassembly-tools pagestuff binaries
+tags: mach-o disassembly disassembly-tools pagestuff binaries command-line
 ---

 **Exploring Mach-O binaries.
 Tools - pagestuff**

 **Introduction**

-Most of the programmers start their way in the software development by learning specific language, trying hard to understand documentation which describes key feaures and specific details, investigating available tools such as standard language libraries, sometimes they even check source code of the language implementation or standard library in order to get full understanding how things work.
-And I think it's correct way of self-development and all of the listed activities are valuable, but there is a problem.
+Most of the programmers start their way in the software development by learning specific language, trying hard to understand documentation which describes key features and specific details, investigating available tools such as standard language libraries, sometimes they even check source code of the language implementation or standard library in order to get full understanding how things work.
+And I think it's a correct way of self-development and all of the listed activities are valuable, but there is a problem.
 Documentation rarely covers all aspects, also as source code isn't always available for all of the critical parts.
 What to do in this case?
-I believe that reverse engineering and exploration of the binaries could help completing the picture in such situations.
+I believe that reverse engineering and exploration of the binaries could help to complete the picture in such situations.
 That's why today I start new series of posts related to analysis of binaries in the macOS (OS X) and iOS.

 **Mach-O binaries**

 Mach-O is a file format which is used in the most of the Mach-based operational systems.
-The history of Mach-kernel started in the Carnegie Mellon University and lately continued in the OS X / iOS as as part of hybrid XNU.
+The history of Mach-kernel started in the Carnegie Mellon University and later continued in the OS X / iOS as part of hybrid XNU.
 There was a whole story about the transition from "classic" Mac OS to Mach-based operation system called OS X (and currently called macOS).
 I've put the links below to the original CMU project and related Wikipedia pages for curious.
-However, currently I'm mostly interested in the technical aspect located in the Mach-O structure.
+However, currently, I'm mostly interested in the technical aspect located in the Mach-O structure.

 > **Notice:**
-> At the moment of writing this post I didn't find the Mach-O official reference at the Apple Developer.
-(The only document was there Mach-O Programming Topics which is helpfull, but can not replace specification completely).
-It's seems strange, because every file format has tons of details.
+> At the moment of writing this post, I didn't find the Mach-O official reference at the Apple Developer.
+(The only document was there Mach-O Programming Topics which is helpful, but cannot replace specification completely).
+It seems strange because every file format has tons of details.
 So my current post is based on the information I found from unofficial sources.
 I hope that these documents still are relevant and the differences will not be too significant.

-Specification isn't very exciting topic itselt, because such documents should provide very detailed information.
-Usually you will not read it as your favorite Lord of the Rings from start to the end.
+Any specification isn't very exciting topic itself, because such documents should provide very detailed information.
+Usually, you will not read it as your favorite Lord of the Rings from start to the end.
 Most probably you will refer to the specification if you have some question.
-So I think it would be wise to use them in the similar way.
-I'll select one of the tool for binary file analysis and will try to clarify what output it produces.
+So I think it would be wise to use them in a similar way.
+I'll select one of the tools for binary file analysis and will try to clarify what output it produces.

 There is a whole bunch of tools to work with binaries.
 I prefer to start with the most standard set (it's described in the "Mach-O Programming Topics" documentation):